shashi1273/Dremio-Workshop/content/50-Create Virtual Datasets/501-create-virtual-dataset.md

 Next, we are going to save this VDS in our Dremio Home Space.
 Click the  save icon and save the VDS as <b>NYC_Taxi</b> to your Home Space.
  <br/>

-**Note your Home Space name will be your username.
+**Note your Home Space name will be your Dremio username preceeded with an @.